 At the heart of the property, escalators and elevators provide easy access to the upper levels.
-Upstairs, you will come across restaurants (The Steakhouse at Camelot and the Excalibur Buffet), a variety of shops selling everything from jewelry to souvenirs and the Castle Walk Food Court, which is expansive at 25,000 square feet and includes Schlotzsky's, Cinnabon, Hot Dog on a Stick, Popeyes Louisiana Kitchen, Pick Up Stix, Schlotzsky's, Tropical Smoothie Café, Auntie Anne's Soft Rolled Pretzels, Krispy Kreme Doughnuts and Popcornopolis.
+Upstairs, you'll come across The Steakhouse at Camelot and The Buffet at Excalibur (which features an interactive dessert station as well as six food stations serving an array of cultural cuisines including American, Asian, Italian and Latin), a variety of shops selling everything from jewelry to souvenirs and the Castle Walk Food Court, which is expansive at 25,000 square feet and includes Schlotzsky's, Cinnabon, Hot Dog on a Stick, Popeyes Louisiana Kitchen, Pick Up Stix, Schlotzsky's, Tropical Smoothie Café, Auntie Anne's Soft Rolled Pretzels, Krispy Kreme Doughnuts and Popcornopolis.

 Also located upstairs is the motorcycle-themed Octane Lounge.
 Start your evening there with drinks and then stop by the showroom shared by knights sans shining armor -- the Thunder from Down Under dance troupe -- and a Bee Gees tribute band.
 This floor is also home to the Canterbury Wedding Chapel.

 On the casino level, guests' cups will most certainly runneth over at Dick's Last Resort, where food and drinks are delivered with a side of irreverence.
-Buca di Beppo is also known for making plates runneth over with its delicious, family-style Italian food.
+Buca di Beppo is also known for making plates runneth over with its delicious, family-style Italian food, and Johnny Rockets serves up yummy burgers, fries and ice cream shakes.
 The Lounge offers live entertainment from Miami all-girl band Dollface who plays a variety of music from pop to punk in their show.

 Near the front of the resort you can access stairs and escalators to the downstairs Fun Dungeon, where a midway offers carnival-style games with plush prizes and an arcade full of all the latest video games, designed for kids and kids-at-heart.
 You can also enjoy a feast and a show at the arena-style "Tournament of Kings."